Unhindered Conversations: 6 Bizarre Beauty Regimen Myths Filipinos Grew Up With

 By now, many of us know that you should .
 This is because glass does not block all types of UV light.
 So, unless you live under a rock or drive a submarine, best to wear your sunscreen even when the sun’s not out.
 As for red lipstick?
 There are enough shades of red to go around for everyone!
 Choose the red that makes you smile and feel confident in your own skin.

 If you want to protect yourself from UV rays while loving the skin you’re in, try POND'S Instabright Tone Up Milk Facial Foam.
 Its unique foam texture moisturizes and softens skin.
-It contains to brighten dark spots and SPF 30 PA++ to prevent uneven skin tone caused by sun damage.
+This face-brightening daily cleanser contains to brighten dark spots and SPF 30 PA++ to prevent uneven skin tone caused by sun damage.

 Unsubscribe to these myths and build a beauty regimen that’s based on facts and addresses your skin’s specific needs.
 When in doubt, consult your dermatologist for the best ingredients for your skin.